hknutzen/Netspoc/technical.markdown

 {% include image.html src="./images/cluster_navigation.png" title="Path trough a loop cluster:" description="Only Loop1 Exit, Loop1, Loop3 and Loop5 need to be passed on a way from source to destination." %}

-To identify these loops, `cluster_navigation` is called with the nodes where the loop cluster is entered and left as arguments.
-It identifies paths through the loop cluster in a way similar to the basic `path_mark` algorithm.
+To identify these loops, `clusterNavigation` is called with the nodes where the loop cluster is entered and left as arguments.
+It identifies paths through the loop cluster in a way similar to the basic `pathMark` algorithm.
 Beginning at the loops of the given nodes, steps are iteratively taken towards lower distances.
 Within every step, a new loop is entered, and a navigation lookup hash is filled.
 It stores for every loop those loops that are purposeful to